ELVIS: Empowering Locality of Vision Language Pre-training with Intra-modal Similarity: Introduction

-However, we find that such contrastive formulation actually leads to loss in spatial relationships required for downstream localization tasks.
-As illustrated in \autoref{fig:lovt}, local representations within the lung are encoded similarly (top heatmap) but the desired similarity disappears after the projection to joint embedding space (bottom heatmap).
-We observe that the distance-based contrastive objective is actually mis-aligned with how the abnormalities are distributed in a CXR image and leads to a poor embedding for preserving local information.
+However, we find that such contrastive formulation actually leads to a loss in the ability to encode spatial relationships required for downstream localization tasks.
+As illustrated in \autoref{fig:lovt}, local representations within the lung are encoded similarly (top row), but the desired similarity disappears after the projection to joint embedding space (bottom row).
+We observe that the distance-based contrastive objective is actually misaligned with how the abnormalities are distributed in a CXR image and leads to a poor embedding for preserving local information.
 For example, semantically similar image patches may appear on both sides of the lung despite their large spatial distance.

 In this paper, we present a novel VLP technique to better preserve intra-modal locality between local representations of CXR and text reports.
-Based on our hypothesis, we propose to model intra-modal similarity as a local contrast objective, named \OURS, Empowering Locality of VLP with Intra-modal Similarity.
-This objective allows model to preserve local embedding distribution within modality also in the co-embedding space, as shown in \autoref{fig:ours}, thus correlate modalities taking the distributions into account.
+Based on our hypothesis, we propose \OURS, Empowering Locality of VLP with Intra-modal Similarity, which models intra-modal similarity as a local contrast objective.
+We demonstrate that this formulation allows the model to preserve local embedding distribution within modality and in the co-embedding space, as illustrated in \autoref{fig:ours}.

-We \pretrain~our proposed model with MIMIC-CXR~\cite{2019_mimic_cxr} and evaluate on various downstream localization tasks using four datasets: RSNA Pneumonia~\cite{rsna_pneumonia}, SIIM Pneumothorax~\cite{pneumothorax_segm}, COVID Rural~\cite{tang2020segmentation}, and MS-CXR~\cite{boecking2022making}.
+We \pretrain~our proposed model with the MIMIC-CXR~\cite{2019_mimic_cxr} dataset and evaluate on various downstream localization tasks using four datasets: RSNA Pneumonia~\cite{rsna_pneumonia}, SIIM Pneumothorax~\cite{pneumothorax_segm}, COVID Rural~\cite{tang2020segmentation}, and MS-CXR~\cite{boecking2022making}.
 Our model outperforms state-of-the-art VLP baselines on various segmentation tasks and also shows improved comprehension to vision-language correlation over baselines.